 In Cordoba, Spain, an almond variety is popular, particularly in the summer months.
 This is called horchata de almendras.

 No tigers were injured in the making of the tiger nut-based drink, nor were nuts used.
 Tiger nuts, called chufas in Spanish, are actually a weedlike tuber called Cyperus esculentus.
 Horchata is suitable for vegetarians, vegans, and people with nut or dairy allergies.

 Due to its chemical composition, tiger nuts share characteristics with tubers and with nuts.
 It has been reported to be a health food since its consumption can help prevent heart disease and thrombosis and is said to activate blood circulation and reduce the risk of colon cancer.
 This tuber is rich in energy content (starch, fat, sugar, and protein), minerals (mainly phosphorus and potassium), and vitamins E and C.

-Where to Get Horchata
+Where to Get It

-Horchata is available throughout Spain.
-Many bars make it themselves and will display a sign saying that they have it: "Hay Horchata" in Spanish.
-Street stalls selling cold drinks also often sell Horchata (they are normally the same stalls that sell 'granizado', which is like Slush Puppy).
+Horchata (or orxata) is available throughout Spain.
+Horchata is typically drunk at merienda, the late afternoon snack that is intended to carry you over from lunch to a usually late dinner.
+Many bars make it themselves and will display a sign saying that they have it, by saying, "Hay Horchata" in Spanish.
+Street stalls selling cold drinks also often sell horchata (they are normally the same stalls that sell granizado, which are like shaved ice or slushies).